img

 A manifying lamp

-Transform a well-lit room into a conservation-friendly workspace, ideally a climate-controlled room to ensure optimal conditions.
+Transform a well-lit room into a conservation-friendly workspace, ideally a climate-controlled room to ensure optimal conditions following established conservation practice.

-Climate Control: Maintain a stable temperature (around 65-70°F) and moderate humidity (around 50%) to prevent damage to the canvas or paint layers.
+Climate Control: Maintain a stable temperature (around 65-70°F) and moderate humidity (around 50%) to prevent damage to canvas panels or paint surfaces.
 Avoid direct sunlight and drafts.

 Cleanliness is Paramount: Wear clean clothes to avoid transferring lint or fibers.
 Ensure your work surface is clean and dust-free.
-A HEPA-filtered vacuum can help minimize dust particles in the air.
+A HEPA-filtered vacuum can help minimize dust particles in the air during dry cleaning procedures.

 Gather Your Artwork Conservation Tools: